QHanif/Student-Management-System/README.md

 - If the registration is successful, the system will redirect the user to the 'loginPage.html'.

 - The user enters their credentials, which are then validated by the 'login.php' script.
-If the credentials are correct, a new session is started for the user.
+If the credentials are correct, a new session is started for the user and their email is stored in the session.

 - After the user successfully logs in, the system will display the 'studentDetailsPage.php'.
 This page is protected by session-based authentication, so only logged-in users can access it.

+- The user can also navigate to their profile page at 'userPage.php' to view and update their details.